Legal disclaimer – Referenced face shields within this article are not FDA or NIOSH approved N95 replacement.

 During these unprecedented times as the world tries to recover from the Pandemic, we are inspired by the innovation and creativity we are seeing every day.
 As School Fab Lab we have been working with Schools in New York bringing digital design and fabrication machines into lab settings.
 Going one step further we have provided curriculum, workshops and projects for teachers to integrate digital project-based learning into their classrooms.
 We want to share a very special story from one of our Schools and the Face Shield project they undertook to help their hospitals.

-Fontbonne Hall Academy in Brooklyn, NY using their School Fab Lab Full Spectrum Laser, is making face shields for healthcare workers in their community.
+Fontbonne Hall Academy a college preparatory school for young women in Brooklyn, NY using their School Fab Lab Full Spectrum Laser, is making face shields for healthcare workers in their community.
 They have made over 1000 shields and donated them to 13 local hospitals.
 Michal Ashkenazy, Science Chairperson at Fontbonne says they average 100 shields per day.

 Their biggest challenge was acquiring the raw materials.
 When they were unable to purchase the required plastic and elastic, they improvised with school supplies.
 Using report covers, sheet protectors and large rubber bands, they waited for feedback from the medical professionals.
 Their face shield design was approved and production began.